Marinto-Richee/Embedded-System-Design/Experiment 5/README.md

-# Develop a PCB Board
+# Design and Develop a PCB Board

 ## Aim:
 To design and develop a PCB board for any specific application.